-A change in the income reported on the FAFSA due to :

 - parent (s), student are separated or have filed for divorce

-K-12 private school expenses for younger siblings of dependent students (maximum considered to reduce parent income is $7900 per child.
+-Private school expenses for younger siblings of dependent students.
+Maximum considered to reduce parent income for K-8 is $9,000 and $20,000 for high school per child.

 - special course expenses